Introduction

 • Projects with many moving parts require considerable coordination with other teams.
 Having a buffer on our roadmaps to launch work harmoniously prevents delays.

-Photo of Austin Andriese
+Austin Andriese blue headshot

 Austin Andriese

-UX Designer @WTW
+Senior Product Designer @WTW

 WTW